-Safeguarding and promoting the welfare of children is defined for the purposes of this guidance as:
+Safeguarding and promoting the welfare of children is defined for the purposes of this quidance as:

-- protecting children from maltreatment - preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care; and - taking action to enable all children to have the best outcomes.
+- providing help and support to meet the needs of children as soon as problems emerge. - protecting children from maltreatment, whether that is within or outside the home, including online. - preventing impairment of children's mental and physical health or development. - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network through a kinship care arrangement, whenever possible and where this is in the best interests of the child. - taking action to enable all children to have the best outcomes in line with the outcomes set out in the Children's Social Care National Framework.